-Today’s chapter shows history repeating itself.
-What happened in the past is now “a hook to hang our hat on” when we’re trying to get our head around what’s about to take place in our future…
+If you’re wondering whether history repeats itself, today’s chapter shows what happened in the past is now “a hook to hang our hat on” when trying to work out what’s about to take place in our future…

 READ REVELATION 15 Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.